 I love the way amazing food can conjure up vivid memories.
-I first tasted satay years ago at my mate Woody's 18th birthday party - his wonderful Malaysian mum had made chicken satay skewers.
+I first tasted satay years ago at my mate Woody's 18th birthday party - his wonderful Malaysian mum had made chicken satay skewers for the barbecue.
 I can remember thinking that it was possibly the most delicious thing I had EVER eaten.
 Discovering Jimmy's Sate Sauce transported me straight back to that moment, eating chicken satay in Woody's garden - A levels behind us and a world of adventure ahead of us.

 There is a huge, global Jimmy's Sate fan club out there and this recipe was found by a foodie mate of mine who popped in the other day to buy two more jars.
 He described Jimmy's as, 'the best thing I've ever bought in a jar!'
 Jimmy's is not a finished sauce, it's the key flavour base, with some simple additions it's easy to create outrageously tasty chicken satay.

 Not only that, Jimmy's also makes the base for brilliant stir fries, salad dressings and soups.
 See our recipe for Malaysian Gado Gado Salad.

 You can cook these skewers in lots of different ways, I generally grill them on a ridged grill pan and finish them in the oven.
 If you've got a barbecue going, they are fantastic cooked over coals, just make sure the barbecue isn't too hot when you start cooking.
 Alternatively, you can just bake them in a hot oven.

 800g Skinless and Boneless Chicken Thighs, cut into rough ¾inch cubes